brandatastudio/the-real-mle-challenge/README.md

 you can also launch the image from the web through visual studio code extension, the ui will be accessible to port host 5000
 ## Debugging tips:

-`docker-compose build {servicename}` can be used if we modify only one dockerfile, to rebuild only the affected service, the best example and most common use case would be `docker-compose build {servicename}` to rebuild image after modifying  ds_environment dockerfile (the src folder), but we can use this command with any of the services specified in the docker-compose.yml
+`docker-compose build {servicename}` can be used if we modify only one dockerfile, to rebuild only the affected service, the best example and most common use case would be `docker-compose build ds_environment` to rebuild image after modifying  ds_environment dockerfile (the src folder), but we can use this command with any of the services specified in the docker-compose.yml

 ## Productivizing the image: